Nabarun/CrmTest/README.md

 2. Which user should I be in order to execute this node module
 A. Ideally you should be the system admin of the org.

+3. I am getting an error NoClassDefFoundError: ....
+How to resolve it?
+A. Ideally all the jar files supported with this package should be in extracted state, but if it is not then you will get this error.
+To Troubleshoot this
+   * Go to ScriptTestFramework.APIStore -> target -> classes.
+   * Extract the corresponding jar
+   --jar -xvf httpclient-4.5.2.jar--
+   * This will extract the content into org/ folder.
+   * Required packages are httpclient-4.5.2.jar, httpcore-4.4.4.jar, json-20160212.jar, commons-logging-1.2.jar, org.apache.httpcomponents.httpclient_4.4.1.jar
+   * There are some additional jars which are getting shipped for ongoing work support, and might not be needed.

 ###License
 This is an open source initiative supported by ISC license https://opensource.org/licenses/ISC